-I started this project over a year and a half ago and at the time Modern SharePoint start gaining some traction with organizations.
+I started this project over a year and a half ago and at the time Modern SharePoint starts gaining some traction with organizations.
 I remember SPFx v1.4 was being released at the time and how far we’ve come from that today.
 I still find this project very interesting and useful today.
-It’s something different and on communication sites can give you an option for navigation.
+It’s something different and on communication, sites can give you an option for navigation.
 Without further delay, I present to you the Side Navigation Project [inspired by the Office 365 Admin Tenant Navigation].

 Currently Supported [O365/SP2019 – IE11, Chrome, FF]

 The Side Navigation Project with full documentation can be found in my github repo https://github.com/tom-daly/spfx-side-navigation .
 That’s where you will find the installation guide and documentation.
 Please post any issues there – I’ll do my best to help if you are having trouble.
 This blog’s purpose to give a bit of background on the project and help showcase it.

 About the Project

 The Side Navigation purpose is to add a left navigation on Modern Communication site template that is unobtrusive to the main UI.
 It’s normally slim and compact but can be easily expanded to see what the icons nodes are.

 What makes it very cool is the fact that you can incorporate ANY svg icon.
 The only requirement is that it’s a single color icon – we use the SVG code in the list item and this allows us to recolor it along with the navigation nodes!

 On installation and activation within your site it will create a list called Side Nav List.
 This list contains all the information needed to sustain the navigation.
 You can even create sub nodes b/c the list contains a lookup to itself. [this could be extended to infinite levels however the css does not support that currently / the code does]